-When the amount of water you intake matches the water you excrete, the body's water supply will be balanced.
+When the amount of water you consume matches the water you excrete, the body's water supply will be balanced.
 If you are healthy and do not sweat excessively, you should consume at least 2 to 3 litres of fluid a day (about 8 glasses of water) to maintain your water balance and protect against complications, like the development of kidney stones.

 Dehydration results when there is a deficiency in the body's water supply.
 If the brain and kidneys are functioning properly, the body will be able to manage minor changes in water intake.
 It's usually possible to drink enough water to make up for a regular day's water loss.
 However, it may be difficult to drink enough water if you are vomiting, have severe diarrhea, are exposed to excessive heat, or have a fever.